SE::Google::Suggest - Google Search Suggestion Scraper

 27/f2JZm

-Using minus-words, you can immediately remove the results you don't need.
-Similarly, using a filter, you can leave only those results that contain the necessary words.
+By using negative keywords, it is possible to immediately remove results that you do not need.
+Similarly, by using the filter, you can leave only those results that contain the desired words.

 Download example